 The mace’s glow dissipated and two more Worgen closed in fast.

 I sent my fireball against the first one and it landed true, knocking the creature off the path.
 The second was already in the air by the time I had my second shot ready, and it landed its jaws against Christine’s metal shoulderpads, biting viciously but never making contact with the woman.

 As Christine struggled against the attack, her horse struggled to stay steady, and it began to slow to compensate for the wobbling atop its back.
 I saw another five Worgen in the distance, all coming up for their turn to attack.

 We weren’t going to make it far.

 I decided our only real chance at survival was a portal.
 It would be difficult.
-After all, a simple portal was hard enough to create, but a portal would be even harder.
-On top of that, I would be doing it while moving, and I would need to pull two more people and two horses along with me.
+After all, a simple teleportation spell was hard enough to create, but a portal would be even harder.
+On top of that, I would be doing it while moving, and I would need to make it potent enough to pull two more people and two horses along with me.

 It was a feat of magic, to be sure, and I was confident I could do it.

-I would have to reach deep into the twisting nether, the void between time and space to do accomplish this task, but the adrenaline was running in my veins and I was ready for anything.
-I knew the arcane energy flowed strongly through Northrend, and I was going to capitalize on that.
-I reached deep into the nether, harnessing as much energy as I could, and I quickly started anchoring my life force to those around me, the horses, Christine, and the soldier….
-I found them all and then reached through the nether to find Amberpine Lodge.
+I would have to reach deep into the twisting aether to accomplish this task, but the adrenaline was running in my veins and I was ready for anything.
+I knew the energy flowed strongly through this realm, and I was going to capitalize on that.
+I reached deep into the magical font, harnessing as much energy as I could, and I quickly started anchoring my life force to those around me, the horses, Christine, and the soldier….
+I found them all and then reached through the aether itself to find Birchwood Lodge.

 I thought to myself, for a split second, that this all might be too much.